newton.ModelBuilder#

 int

-Adds a capsule collision shape to a body.
+Adds a capsule collision shape or site to a body.

 The capsule is centered at its local origin as defined by xform.
 Its length extends along the Z-axis.